 On January 4, 1989, Furuta died.
 The boys had reportedly become enraged when she beat them at a game of mahjong and tortured her to the point of death.
 Scared of being charged with murder, the boys dumped Junko Furuta’s body in a 55-gallon drum, filling it with concrete before dropping it on a cement truck.

 Two weeks later, the police arrested Miyano and Ogura on a separate gang-rape charge.
 During Miyano’s interrogation, the police mentioned an open murder investigation.
 Believing that it was the murder of Furuta and that Ogura must have confessed, Miyano told the police where they could find Furuta’s body.

 In the end, the murder case which the police had been referencing had been unrelated to Furuta, and Miyano had unwittingly turned himself in.
 Within days, all four boys were in custody.

 Despite their unspeakable torture of Junko Furuta, the boys received shockingly light sentences.

 Hiroshi Miyano was sentenced to 20 years, Shinji Minato was sentenced to five-to-nine years, Jo Ogura served eight years, and Yasushi Watanabe served five-to-seven years.

-Though the fact that they were juveniles at the time was listed as the cause, it is widely believed that the Yakuza had something to do with it.
-Had the case been heard elsewhere, or had the boys been just one or two years older, they would have been dealt capital punishments.
+Though they were juveniles at the time was attributed as the cause of their sentences, it is widely believed that the Yakuza had something to do with it.
+Had the case been heard elsewhere or had the boys been just one or two years older, they would have been dealt capital punishments.